 Winter means white-knuckle driving through dizzying snowstorms on the way to those absolutely epic powder days — or just a trip to a friend’s place out of town.
 What could be just a minor problem in warm conditions could be downright disastrous in winter without the proper gear.

-Winter Car Kit: Essential Gear
+Winter Emergency Car Kit: Essential Gear

-A trip to the ditch can sometimes be fixed with a shovel.
+Not to mention a trip to the ditch can sometimes be fixed with a shovel.
 Plows can stick you behind massive snow berms, so stow a shovel that can handle hardpack.
 We like the Gerber Gorge Shovel ($24).

 Extra Jackets, Hats, Gloves, Boots